 About the OMP

-This site was inspired by the Expo 2020 Dubai theme, ‘Connecting Minds, Creating the Future’, and our commitment to allocating 20 per cent of our spend to local and international SMEs, representing billions of dirhams (AED) in opportunities.
+This marketplace was inspired by the Expo 2020 Dubai theme, ‘Connecting Minds, Creating the Future’, and our commitment to allocating 20 per cent of our spend to local and international SMEs, representing billions of dirhams (AED) in opportunities.

 We are committed to respecting the privacy of our users, and will never use this information for commercial purposes.
 The OMP will always maintain the highest standards of IT security to safeguard its users’ information.